Phone: 0411 209 802

 We pride ourselves on educating and supporting competent and caring mental health care professionals.

 Registered Counselling Psychologist

 Registered Play Therapist and Play Therapy Supervisor - Australasian Pacific Play Therapy Association

 Jacki Short is the Owner and Director of Sydney Centre for Creative Change.
 She is a registered Counselling Psychologist with over twenty five years of clinical experience with children, young people and adults.
 Her work involves counselling, supervision, education and research.

 Jacki has worked in drug and alcohol agencies, hospitals and as a school counsellor before moving into private practice work in Glebe, Sydney.
 Her passion for working with children with play based therapies saw her train with Garry Landreth and others.

 As an experienced and Masters qualified adult educator, Jacki has trained thousands of students and course participants in Australia and internationally and remains committed to the safe and expressive growth of all those with whom she works.
 She gives her training participants practical, evidence-based techniques to help their clients talk about their lives more easily, feel better understood and find solutions that are right for them.
 Along with her work, Jacki loves swimming in ocean pools, full moons, the colouring-in book craze and cake decorating.

 Bachelors in Education

-Among the tools in Kims therapeutic toolbox are: Mindfulness, Narrative Therapy, Art Therapy, befriending emotions, using metaphors and storytelling, Tree of Life work and creative timelines to understand the life-long emergence of identity.
+Methods and tools in Kim’s therapeutic toolbox include, Mindfulness, Narrative Therapy, ACT, Creative Expressive Arts, Existential Therapy, befriending emotions using metaphors and storytelling, Tree of Life work and creative timelines to understand the life-long emergence of identity.

-Kim has been a Mensline and Veterans Line telephone counsellor, adoptions counsellor and childrens counselling team coordinator.
-Prior to this, she worked as a teacher using storytelling as a vital curriculum component in both state and Steiner schools.
+Prior to this, Kim worked as a teacher using storytelling as a vital curriculum component in both state and Steiner schools.